midtown-ai/glossary/glossary/m.md

  Overall, model inversion exploits the inherent fit between a model and its training data.
 Managing what models reveal through queries helps mitigate this emerging threat.

  See also [M], [Model Threat Analysis]

+# Model Leaderboard

+ Where you can compare different models based on several metrics/benchmarks such as perplexity, bias, loss, etc.

+ See also [M], [Model Benchmark]

 # Model Release Card